PhilRW/blog/content/post/2017/reviewed/2017-02-02-milo-yiannopoulos-doesnt-have-feelings-the-new-york-times.markdown

 wordpress_id: 86564
 ---

 It's sadly ironic to see UC Berkeley, of all places, protesting somebody like Milo.
-Then again, the right to protest is also a matter of free speech, so long as it is done peacefully.
+Then again, the right to protest is also a matter of free speech, so long as it is done peacefully.<!--more-->

 Anyway, I think this guy is great: a funny, intelligent, provocateur.
 He's well suited to getting a younger generation to introspect a bit on free speech.
 His literary style isn't subtle, but it is appropriate for the audience.
 I just think that his talents are being wasted at a place like Breitbart, which doesn't attract the readership that would appreciate him the most.
 Then again, it could be the perfect place for him....